SatyarthAgrahari/Krypt-Pay-System-Using-Ethereum-Blockchain-Network/README.md

 # Krypt-Pay-System-Using-Ethereum-Blockchain-Network
-Developed 'Krypt Pay Syatem', an Ethereum-based payment system allowing seamless peer-to-peer transactions with a unique feature of visualizing each transaction as a GIF.
-Utilized React, Solidity, and integrated with MetaMask and GIPHY API, tested on Sepolia TestNet.
+rypt Pay,' is an Ethereum-based payment system that redefines peer-topeer transactions with a unique feature where, it visualizes each transaction as a GIF.
+Developed using React and Solidity, it seamlessly integrates with MetaMask and the GIPHY API.
+Rigorous testing on the Sepolia TestNet ensures a secure user experience.